leobeaumont/GoInsight/README.md

 MISTAKE
 BLUNDER

-Les seuils de classification sont définis dans MOVE_CLASSIFICATION_BOUNDS.
+Classification thresholds are defined in MOVE_CLASSIFICATION_BOUNDS.

-#### Classification de toute la partie
+#### Entire Game Classification

-La méthode classify_game() applique cette logique à tous les coups de la partie et retourne une liste alignée avec les tours du jeu.
+The classify_game() method applies this logic to all moves in the game and returns a list aligned with the game's turns.
-Cette classe permet donc de produire :
+This class therefore allows for the production of:

-- des annotations automatiques,
+- automatic annotations,

-- des commentaires pédagogiques,
+- educational comments,

-- des statistiques de performance.
+- performance statistics.

-### Classe API
+### API Class
-La classe API constitue la couche d’interface externe du projet.
+The API class constitutes the external interface layer of the project.

-Elle expose une API simple, orientée consommation par une interface graphique ou un client web.
+It exposes a simple API, designed for consumption through a graphical interface or a web client.

-#### Rôle général
+#### General Role
-L’API :
+The API:

-- orchestre Analizer et Evaluator,
+- orchestrates the Analyzer and Evaluator,

-- masque la complexité de KataGo et des structures internes,
+- hides the complexity of KataGo and its internal structures,

-- retourne uniquement des données JSON prêtes à l’emploi.
+- returns only ready-to-use JSON data.

-#### Analyse complète au chargement
+#### Full Analysis on Load
-La méthode all_moves_analysis() :
+The all_moves_analysis() method:

-- lance l’analyse globale de la partie,
+- launches the overall analysis of the game,

-- classe tous les coups,
+- classifies all moves,

-- regroupe toutes les données dans un seul objet JSON.
+- groups all data into a single JSON object.

-Les données retournées incluent :
+The returned data includes:

-- les informations détaillées par tour,
+- detailed information per turn,

-- la classification qualitative de chaque coup,
+- the qualitative classification of each move,

-- l’évolution du score sur toute la partie.
+- the score evolution over the entire game.

-Cette méthode est conçue pour être appelée au chargement initial d’une analyse.
+This method is designed to be called upon the initial load of an analysis.

-#### Analyse approfondie avec filtre spatial
+#### In-Depth Analysis with Spatial Filtering
-La méthode deep_turn_area_analysis() :
+The deep_turn_area_analysis() method:

-- lance une analyse approfondie d’un coup donné,
+- launches an in-depth analysis of a given move,

-- permet de limiter ou d’exclure une zone du plateau,
+- allows limiting or excluding an area of ​​the board,

-- retourne uniquement les meilleurs coups et variantes.
+- returns only the best moves and variations.

-Cette fonctionnalité est idéale pour :
+This feature is ideal for:

-- l’exploration interactive,
+- interactive exploration,

-- l’analyse locale,
+- local analysis,

-- l’enseignement et le commentaire de parties.
+- teaching and commenting on games.

-#### Format de sortie
+#### Output Format
-Toutes les méthodes de l’API retournent :
+All API methods return:

-- des chaînes JSON bien formatées,
+- well-formatted JSON strings,

-- directement exploitables par un frontend,
+- directly usable by a frontend,

-- sans dépendance aux objets internes du moteur.
+- without any dependency on internal engine objects.